patternfly/patternfly/src/pages/guidelines.md

 ### Component variables

-The second layer is scoped to theme-able component properties and follow these rules:
+The second layer is scoped to themeable component properties and follow these rules:

 - They follow this formula `--pf-c-block__element--modifier--state--PropertyCamelCase`.
   - The `pf-c-block__element--modifier` is the selector name is something like `pf-c-alert__actions`;